 Implementation of New Business Strategy.
 During the third quarter of 1996, management began implementing a new business strategy in response to the Company's declining performance.
 See "Business--Strategy."
 Management expects this new business strategy will likely result in lower volumes as a result of repricing or discontinuing business with certain existing accounts not meeting Company profitability targets.
 However, management also believes that such measures will improve the Company's overall profitability.
 The substantial benefits of this strategic change are not expected until the latter half of 1998.
 The Company's future results and financial condition are dependent on the successful implementation of this new business strategy.
-While the Company believes that this strategy will enable it to improve its financial results, there can be no assurance that this new strategy will be successful, that the anticipated benefits of this new strategy on a timely basis, that the Company will return to profitability levels experienced prior to 1995 or that losses will not continue in the future.
+While the Company believes that this strategy will enable it to improve its financial results, there can be no assurance that this new strategy will be successful, that the anticipated benefits of this new strategy will be realized, that management will be able to implement such strategy on a timely basis, that the Company will return to profitability levels experienced prior to 1995 or that losses will not continue in the future.